-You’ve found our list of the best online team building games for remote employees.
+You’ve found our list of the best online team building games for remote teams.

-You can organize your own games for free or at low cost, and we also provide facilitated games via our virtual team building service.
+You can organize your own games for free or at low cost, and we also provide facilitated games via our online team building service.

 This list includes:

 - free online team building games

 And other games to play virtually 🙂

 So, check out the list!

 Below is a list of online team building games.
 From Bingo to Lightning Scavenger Hunts to The Ground is Lava, you will find games that are fun, free and easy to play with remote teams.